SimonR-prog/Restore_Final_Exam/README.md

 This repository is showing the project for my final exam to become a web-developer.
 I removed the YAML-workflow and the appsettings credentials.

-Below I have used claude.ai turn my projectplan and final report into markdown.
+Below I have used claude.ai to turn my projectplan and final report into markdown.

 ---